 Appearance

-When we say this pepper is special, we mean it.
-The only other variety that we know of that ripens to a striped appearance is the ‘Aloha’ pepper.
+When I say this pepper is special, I mean it.
+The only other variety that I know of that ripens to a striped appearance is the ‘Aloha’ pepper.
 However, what is different here is that seeds carry on the trait, while the Aloha pepper’s seeds do not.
+This means that anyone can grow these stripey, quirky peppers!

 When fully ripe, these peppers have a deep orange color with vertical red stripes.
 Before ripening, the pods simply appear pale yellow or a light peachy color.

-The pods are about 4-5″ (10-13cm) long and have a squiggly, whimsical appearance, just like other Sugar Rush varieties.
+The peppers are about 4-5″ (10-13cm) long and have a squiggly, whimsical appearance, just like other Sugar Rush varieties.
 The stripes range from pencil-thin to very thick, and typically run the entire length of the skin.
+They almost look like a Willy Wonka candy from the garden!

 Flavor

 If the amazing stripes weren’t enough, the flavor of these peppers is also delicious.
-They’re on of the best tasting peppers we have tried.
-If you’ve had a Sugar Rush Peach, you’ll know what to expect: sweet, crunch, and fairly hot.
+They’re one of the best tasting peppers we have tried.
+If you’ve had a sugar rush peach, you’ll know what to expect: sweet, crunchy, and fairly hot.

 In my opinion, these peppers are almost identical in flavor to the peach variety.
-The thick, crunchy walls of the pods lend themselves well to being pickled or chopped and eaten fresh with cheese & crackers.
+The thick, crunchy walls of the pods lend themselves well to making pickles or chopped and eaten fresh with cheese & crackers.

 In short, the Sugar Rush Stripey likely falls between 25,000-50,000 SHUs on the Scoville scale.
 This places it around the same heat level as cayenne peppers.